ruizhaogit/EnergyBasedPrioritization/README.md

 Here is the code for our paper "Energy-Based Hindsight Experience Prioritization".

 The paper is accepted by 2018 Conference on Robot Learning (CoRL 2018) (forthcoming).

+The preprint version of the paper is avaliable at: https://arxiv.org/abs/1810.01363

 The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).